BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 ### Build the apps yourself

 All of the pathnames in the project files are solution-relative; there are no references outside the repository tree.
-In fact, no references other than to the solution directory (`NXSYSWindows`) or its peers `NXSYS` and `TLEdit`.
+In fact, no references other than to the solution directory (`NXSYSWindows`) or its peers `NXSYS`, `TLEdit` and `Relay Index`.

 All you have to do is download and unzip, or clone, this repository, assure you have a VS 2022 at least as up-to-date as mine (described above, free Community Edition used) open the solution `NXSYSWindows.sln` its eponymous directory, select and build the three projects (`NXSYS`, `TLEdit` and `Relay Index`) and go to town.